mjoppich/igem_munich_2018/docs/userguide.rst

 With this filter, it is possible to refine sequencing data and consequently, achieve preferable results by downstream analysis.
 It can also give you a hint about the origin of the possible contamination, as the reads that are not mapped to the expected organism can be checked with `BLAST <https://blast.ncbi.nlm.nih.gov/Blast.cgi>`_.

-Once again all files will be saved in your output directory.
+Once again all files will be saved in your output directory specified in Step 1.